How to use Pay Station in combination with Firebase authentication

 Create items in Publisher Account

 You need to create a catalog on Xsolla side.
-You can add items manually or import them from Google Play or PlayFab.
+You can add items manually or import them from App Store, Google Play, or PlayFab.
 When importing from Google Play, you can import a maximum of 100 items at a time.

 These instructions provide steps for basic setup of a virtual item.
 Later, you can add other items to your catalog (virtual currency, bundles, game keys), create item groups, set up promotional campaigns, regional prices, etc.